Will your salary increase as you go through the CFA Program?

 Here are our top 5 industries ranked by the highest indexed salary:

 Obviously, pay is only one aspect of the equation in terms of sector consideration.
-What also matters are your interests and work-life balance, among other things.
+What also matters are your interests, work-life balance, perks, among other things.

 The conclusions here are useful if you’re looking for more information on CFA salaries, but please do keep these points in mind: